qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 Before you can begin with downloading any data via HTTPS, you need to tell the download server who you are.
-We enforce a token-based authentication (personal access token: PAT) so you are not required to expose you password with anyone or with any system.
+We enforce a token-based authentication (personal access token: PAT) so you are not required to expose your password to anyone or to any system.

 !!! tip "multiple tokens"
     You can create as many tokens as you like, however consider them as a secret.